On Lie $p$-algebras of cohomological dimension one: Introduction

 Due to the standard interpretation of the second cohomology, the condition for a Lie algebra $L$ to be of cohomological dimension one is equivalent to the condition that each short exact sequence

-of $L$-modules splits.
+of Lie algebras, where the $L$-module $M$ is considered as an abelian Lie algebra, splits.
 The latter condition holds for a free Lie algebra, due to its universal property, and hence a free Lie algebra (of any rank) has cohomological dimension one.
 The same is true for free groups and free associative algebras.

-The celebrated Stallings--Swan theorem says that for groups the converse is true: a group of cohomological dimension one is free (cf., e.g., \cite{lecturenotes}).
+The celebrated Stallings--Swan theorem says that for groups the converse is true: a group of cohomological dimension one is free (see, for example, \cite{lecturenotes}).
 A question by Bourbaki (\cite[Chapitre II, \S 2, footnote to Exercice 9]{bourbaki}) asks whether the same is true for Lie algebras, i.e., whether a Lie algebra of cohomological dimension one is free.

 Feldman \cite{feldman} answered this question affirmatively in the case of $2$-generated Lie algebras.
-For a while, it was widely believed that the answer is affirmative in general (the author has witnessed several attempts of the proof), until Mikhalev, Umirbaev and Zolotykh constructed an example of a non-free Lie algebra of cohomological dimension one over a field of characteristic $>2$ (cf. \cite{muz}; note that the cases of characteristic zero and characteristic $2$ remain widely open).
-This example is not a $p$-algebra, and at the same paper they made the following conjecture: a Lie $p$-algebra of cohomological dimension one is a free Lie $p$-algebra (\cite[Conjecture 2]{muz}).
+For a while, it was widely believed that the answer is affirmative in general (the author has witnessed several attempts of the proof\footnote{ And, curiously enough, the claim about freeness of a Lie algebra of cohomological dimension one is formulated as an Exercise 7.6.3 in the book \cite{weibel}. }), until Mikhalev, Umirbaev and Zolotykh constructed an example of a non-free Lie algebra of cohomological dimension one over a field of characteristic $>2$ (see \cite{muz}; note that the cases of characteristic zero and characteristic $2$ remain widely open).
+This example is not a $p$-algebra, and in the same paper they made the following conjecture: a Lie $p$-algebra of cohomological dimension one is a free Lie $p$-algebra (\cite[Conjecture 2]{muz}).
 As stated, the conjecture is somewhat misleading, for a free Lie $p$-algebra is not of cohomological dimension one: its cohomological dimension is equal to infinity.
-Indeed, for any nonzero element $x$ of such an algebra, the elements $x, x^{[p]}, x^{[p]^2}, \dots$ span an infinite-dimensional abelian subalgebra, whose cohomological dimension is equal to infinity (cf. Lemma \ref{lemma-cd} below).
+Indeed, for any nonzero element $x$ of such an algebra, the elements $x, x^{[p]}, x^{[p]^2}, \dots$ span an infinite-dimensional abelian subalgebra, whose cohomological dimension is equal to infinity (see Lemma \ref{lemma-cd} below).